firstbatchxyz/hollowdb-vector/README.md

 // number of top results to return const K = 10;

+// make a KNN search
 const results = await vectordb.knn_search(query, K);

-const { id, distance, metadata } = results[0];
+// each result contains the vector id, its distance to query, and metadata const { id, distance, metadata } = results[0];
 ```